boeni-industries/aico/docs/concepts/memory/overview.md

 # AICO Memory System

 The AICO memory system is the foundation of the AI companion's ability to maintain context, build relationships, and provide personalized interactions.
-It implements a sophisticated four-tier memory architecture that enables natural conversation flow, automatic thread management, and long-term relationship building.
+It implements a three-tier memory architecture that enables natural conversation flow, explicit conversation management, and long-term relationship building.

 ## Overview